Lentil Bolognese

 - Add the onion, garlic, carrots, celery, mushroom, and pepper to a food processor and chop into small bits.

-- Heat the oil in a pan on medium-high heat and add in the chopped vegetables and salt.
+- Heat the olive oil in a pan on medium-high heat and add in the chopped vegetables and salt.

 - Brown the vegetables in the pan for 15 minutes, stirring frequently.
 (Do not skip this step!
 Browing the vegetables is where all the flavour happens!)